emmajanedrews/base-template/_posts/2017-11-16-how-our-websites-and-online-tools-can-help-you.md

 At the Wicker Homes Group, we have been working diligently to create some really cool tools to help buyers, sellers, and anyone considering buying or selling a home.

 Two tools that have been very helpful are **our search site,** [WickerHomesGroup.com,](https://www.wickerhomesgroup.com/) which allows you to search available homes in real-time, and **our video blog,** [LiveLoveNova.com.](http://livelovenova.com)<br><br>Our search site updates every hour and is far more accurate than Zillow, which only updates once every 24 hours.
-On our video blog you will have access to the entire video library of real estate topics we’ve covered in the past for your education and enjoyment.<br><br>We also have two NEW dedicated websites, one just for buyers[(BuyWithWHG.com)](http://www.buywithwhg.com) and one exclusively for sellers [(SellWithWHG.com).](http://www.sellwithwhg.com)
+On our video blog you will have access to the entire video library of real estate topics we’ve covered in the past for your education and enjoyment.<br><br>We also have two NEW dedicated websites, one just for buyers &nbsp;[(BuyWithWHG.com)](http://www.buywithwhg.com) and one exclusively for sellers [(SellWithWHG.com).](http://www.sellwithwhg.com)

 {% include pullquote.html %}